 2. Brand Ambassador

-If you’re a friendly people person with enthusiasm, the ability to stand on your feet, and the availability to work flexible hours, including weekends, this job might be a good fit.
+If you’re a friendly people person with enthusiasm and the ability to stand on your feet, and you can work flexible hours, including weekends, this job might be a good fit.
 Brand ambassadors communicate, give away samples, and share product benefits with prospective customers.
 Per Glassdoor, full-time brand ambassadors make around $32,000 per year.

 3. Classroom or Library Monitor